-Three hectares of land outside the village of Niangaloko will be acquired for the project.
+Five hectares of land outside the village of Niangaloko has been acquired for the project.

 Pastor Joel Zongo and his wife will oversee the project.
 He is also a leader in a youth organization there in Burkina Faso.